plants Crossword Puzzles

 Down

-- the eating of plants
+- the food made by plants

 Across